How Do You Air Fry Fish?

 Air frying is one of the latest innovations in the science of cooking healthier foods, although as we will explain later on, the principle behind it is nothing new.
 This method of cooking requires the use of an air fryer, a kitchen appliance that looks more like cross between a deep fryer and a rice cooker.

 The appeal of air frying rests in the use of little to no oil, depending on the food that you intend to ‘air fry’.
-In most literatures, air frying reduces the amount of oil needed to cook foods by as much as 80 percent.
+In most literature, air frying reduces the amount of oil needed to cook foods by as much as 80 percent.
 Now understand this.
 It did not say completely oil-free.
 Why?
-Well, majority of the foods that we fry like fish, poultry, and meats all contain fat in them so it would really be nonsense to say that you have a completely fat-free food.
+Well, the majority of the foods that we fry like fish, poultry, and meats all contain fat in them so it would really be nonsense to say that you have completely fat-free food.
 However, if you’re talking about most veggies and fruits, then you can be guaranteed zero fat.

 At any rate, because of the reduced fat needed to ‘fry’ your fish and other foods like fries, steak, eggs, and even poultry, air frying offers a much healthier way to enjoy ‘fried’ foods without feeling guilty about the large amounts of calories and fats that would otherwise be included in every bite had the food been fried the old-fashioned deep-frying method.

-Air frying provides a healthier option for those who are on a quest to reduce calorie consumption while still enjoying the same crunchy experience of biting onto fried foods.
+Air frying provides a healthier option for those who are on a quest to reduce calorie consumption while still enjoying the same crunchy experience of biting into fried foods.
 It’s also a fad among people who may have cardiovascular problems or issues with lipid metabolism where fat intake is typically limited.

 How Does it Work?